 Centre for Surgery does not offer procedures to those under the age of 18.
 You will have to have realistic expectations of what this procedure can achieve.

-Excessive sweating, or hyperhidrosis, can be treated effectively with injections.
-The injections have been used to completely reduce or resolve excessive sweating.
 Severe underarm sweating is a medical condition involving overactive sweat glands.
 While sweating is a way your body regulates your temperature, excessive sweating far exceeds the body’s need for cooling.

 Patients with excessive sweating: